Approximation for non-smooth functionals of stochastic differential equations with irregular drift: Introduction

 The aim of the present paper is to investigate the weak order of the Euler-Maruyama approximation for stochastic differential equations whose diffusion coefficient $\sigma$ is constant, whereas the drift coefficient $b$ may have a very low regularity, or could even be discontinuous.
-More precisely, we consider a class of function $\mathcal{A}$ which contains not only smooth functions but also some discontinuous one such as indicator function. $b$ will then be assumed to be either in $\mathcal{A}$ or $\alpha$-H\"older continuous.
+More precisely, we consider a class $\mathcal{A}$ of functions which contains not only smooth functions but also some discontinuous one such as indicator function.
+The drift $b$ will then be assumed to be either in $\mathcal{A}$ or $\alpha$-H\"older continuous.
 It should be noted that no smoothness assumption on the payoff function $f$ is needed in our framework.
-As a by product of our method, we establish the weak order of the Euler-Maruyama approximation for a diffusion processes killed when it leaves an open set.
+As a by product of our method, we establish the weak order of the Euler-Maruyama approximation for some particular functionals $f$ which include the path-wise maximum of the diffusion, integral of diffusion with respect to time as well as the approximation of a diffusion processes killed when it leaves an open set.
 We also apply our method to study the weak approximation of reflected stochastic differential equation whose drift is H\"older continuous.

 The remainder of this paper is organized as follows.
 In the next section we introduce some notations and assumptions for our framework together with the main results.
 All proofs are deferred to Section \ref{sec:proofs}.